aholstenson/dumbfound/README.md

 # Dumbfound

-Randomized testing for JavaScript.
-Dumbfound hooks into test runners such as Mocha and Jest and provides randomization for specified tests and helps with making test failures reproducible.
+Randomized testing for JavaScript and TypeScript.
+Dumbfound hooks into test runners such as [Mocha](https://mochajs.org/) and [Jest](https://jestjs.io/) and provides randomization for specified tests and helps with making test failures reproducible.

 ## Introduction